kwhit2/website_threed/README.md

 - Experimenting with 3D website deployment

 # Instructions to clone and test
-## Node.js and npm and required to run this project.
+## Node.js and npm are required to run this project.
 If not installed on your OS or VM you will need to install them.
 - Versions for this project
     - Node.js = v11.15.0
     - npm = 6.7.0